Review: Feathered Friends Petrel UL 10 Women’s Sleeping Bag

 Shell Material: Pertex® Endurance UL 10-denier water-resistant/breathable fabric

-The Petrel UL 10 is Feathered Friends’ warmest three-season women-specific sleeping bag.
-The bag is built with extra fill in the chest and footbox based on regions with need for additional warmth.
-Incredibly lofty and lightweight, it packs down small and expands for maximum warmth-to-weight and comfort.
 Feathered Friends has been building sleeping bags since the early 1970s, making their products right in Seattle out of high-quality, durable components.
 Smart construction and purpose-driven design are obvious, and this bag provides incredible warmth-to-weight ration, comfort, and ease of use.
+It has a generous draft collar, a deep hood, and is lofted with luxurious 950-fill down.

 Circumstances of Use